 If you are considering a breast lift or a breast reduction, you may have some questions.
 Which surgery is right for you and your specific issues?
 Which procedure is the best option if your skin is pulled, and your breasts feel too soft?
 What if they sag, hang low, and your nipples point down, even a good bra is only a temporary solution.
 So, do you need a breast lift or a breast reduction?
+Can a breast lift surgeon in Boston help?

 There are many reasons why breasts sag.
 It is a common issue many women struggle with for a variety of reasons.
 It could be from breastfeeding or weight gain or weight loss.
-But, it also could be because your breasts are very large and gravity has taken its course.
+But it also could be because your breasts are very large and gravity has taken its course.
 If you need a breast reduction, the breast lift surgery is just part of it.
 Consult with your doctor before you undergo any procedure.

 When you have a breast lift, no tissue is removed.
 The incision is made, and the breast tissue is reshaped.
 Then the skin is pulled tight over the breast tissue, and the nipple is moved up so that it is forward facing.
 Once the incisions are healed, your breasts are firm, high and perky, and much more youthful in appearance than before the procedure.